Particle Dynamics Around the Black String: Dimensionless Dynamical Equations

-It shows that the new constant of motion related to the fifth dimension is not separable from both ${b }$ and ${l }$.
-Comparing Eq.(\ref{(2-19)}) and Eq.(\ref{(2-17)}) one can see that adding a fifth dimension shows its effects on ${l }$ directly Eq.(\ref{(2-17)}) or via ${b }$ in Eq.(\ref{(2-19)}).
-Now by putting Eq.(\ref{(2-20)}) in Eq.(\ref{(2-19)}), ${l }$ in terms of ${\rho }$ will be obtained:
+It shows that the new constant of motion, related to the fifth dimension, is not separable from both ${b }$ and ${l_{z} }$.
+Comparing Eq.(\ref{(2-19)}) and Eq.(\ref{(2-17)}) one can see that adding a fifth dimension shows its effects on ${l_{z}}$ directly Eq.(\ref{(2-17)}) or via ${b }$ in Eq.(\ref{(2-19)}).
+Now by putting Eq.(\ref{(2-20)}) in Eq.(\ref{(2-19)}), ${l_{z}}$ in terms of ${\rho }$ will be obtained:

-Eq.(\ref{(2-20)}) and Eq.(\ref{(2-21)}) show the combinations among parameters $b$, $l$ and $J$.
-Also, these results in the case of $J=0$, are fit into four dimensional black hole results which were already obtained in \cite{Frolov:2010mi}, \cite{Zahrani:2013up}.
+Eq.(\ref{(2-20)}) and Eq.(\ref{(2-21)}) show the combinations among parameters $b$, $l_{z}$ and $J$.
+Also, in the case of $J=0$, these results are in accordance with the four-dimensional black hole results which were already obtained in \cite{Frolov:2010mi}, \cite{Zahrani:2013up}.

 Since we have only two constraint equations ($U_{,\rho\rho}=0$, $U_{,\rho}=0$), we cannot express their relations to $\rho $ separately.
-So, we have to fix one of them.
+So, we have to fix one of them ($b$, $l_{z}$, $J$).
 According to our decision for choosing a small magnetic field, we chose ${b=0.5 }$ (fixed).
-Other suitable parameter to fix is the new dimension's constant ${J }$ which by considering \cite{Lee:2006jx}, it could be fixed at ${J=1 }$.